Baseus Bass BP1 Pro

 • Battery life is 12 hours on Baseus Bass BP1 Pro and 8 hours on Baseus Inspire XP1.

-• Battery life of charging case is 43 hours on Baseus Bass BP1 Pro and 36 hours on Baseus Inspire XP1.
+• Battery life of the charging case is 43 hours on Baseus Bass BP1 Pro and 36 hours on Baseus Inspire XP1.

 Specs Comparison